TimDTTP/LearningCPP/leetcode/mergeTwoSortedLists/README.md

 - Sorted in non-decreasing order

 ## Approach
-- Add to another list
+- Using tertiary list
-1. Compare values
+1. Compare values of list 1 and 2
-2. Init node and add to result list
-O(n) space and time
+2. Add lesser into list 3, if same add both
+3. Set head of list 1/2 to next value
+4. Continue until 1 list ends and add the rest of the second list

+## Improvements
+Submitted approach is similar to optimize version
+1. Can be Space complexity O(1) instead of O(n)
+Improved version added to code